romul/spree_fastly/README.md

 Fastly's advanced edge-caching technologies.
 Cache invalidation is performed by means of observing models and expiry via surrogate keys.

+This extension does the following:

+   1. Instruments the customer-facing parts of spree_frontend with correct cache headers
+   1. Observers changes to key Spree models (and relations) for cache invalidation

+As a consequence, you can expect to lower HTTP response times drastically.
+Additionally, since the majority of requests are expected to short-circuit at edge locations, the carrying capacity of your hosting tier is effectively boosted.

 Installation
 ------------